TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exrcxprefixesreqmanualvaldiag.md

     cloudEnvironments="public"
  />

-# Microsoft Azure is unable to automatically validate your Public Prefix <br>
+# Microsoft Azure is unable to automatically validate your Public Prefix
-Peering for ExpressRoute requires customer-supplied public prefixes are verified against a registrar, such as ARIN <br>
+Peering for ExpressRoute requires customer-supplied public prefixes are verified against a registrar, such as ARIN.
 This is a standard practice to verify identity and ownership of IP address space.

 ## Recommended steps